Algebraic Volume for Polytope Arise from Ehrhart Theory: Concluding Remark

 It is not new to use Ehrhart theory to compute the relative volume of a rational convex $d$-polytope.
 In \cite[Chap~3]{beck2007computing}, it was suggested to use interpolation to compute $Ehr_\P(t)$ and then obtain $\vol(\P)$.
 In \cite{barvinok2006computing}, Barvinok give a fast algorithm to compute the highest $k$ coefficients of $L_\P(s)$.
 In particular, if $\P$ is a simplex, Barvinok's algorithm is polynomial when $d$ is part of the input but $k$ is fixed.
 The idea was later extended for a weighted version in \cite{Baldoni2012} and has an implementation.
 But no closed formula was known.

 This work is based on a decomposition of $\sigma_{ \mathrm{cone}(\P)}(\y;t)$ as in \eqref{equ-Ehrseries}.
 Such a decomposition was studied in Algebraic Combinatorics, and in Computational Geometry.
 In Algebraic Combinatorics $ \sigma_{\mathrm{cone}(\P)}(\y;t)$ is just the generating function for nonnegative integer solution to a linear Diophantine system and thus can be handled by MacMahon's partition analysis.
 Along this line, packages $\texttt{Omega}$ \cite{TheOmegaPackage3}, \texttt{Ell} \cite{xin2004fast}, \texttt{CTEuclid} \cite{xin2015euclid} can be used to obtain the decomposition \eqref{equ-Ehrseries}.
-See \cite{xin2015euclid} for details and further references; In Computational Geometry, Barvinok's algorithm, implemented by \texttt{LattE} \cite{de2004effectiveLattE} (see references therein for related algorithms), can be used to obtain a decomposition into simplicial cones and then unimodular cones.
+See \cite{xin2015euclid} for details and further references; In Computational Geometry, Barvinok's algorithm, implemented by \texttt{LattE} (see references therein for related algorithms), can be used to obtain a decomposition into simplicial cones and then unimodular cones.
 Each $F_i(\y;t)$ so obtained corresponds to a unimodular cone.

 Our basic result is Theorem \ref{theo-vol-formula}, which is obtained using constant term extraction, especially the ``dispelling the slack variable" process in \cite{xin2015euclid}.
 The formula suggests that we only need simplicial cone decomposition.
 This leads to closed formulas in Theorems \ref{general-full-volcompute}, \ref{general-volcompute} and \ref{thm-rvol} in various cases.

-We have made a Maple procedure implementing the ideas in Section \ref{sec:simpcone}, which can be downloaded from \href{https://pan.baidu.com/s/1Ymq-5sPnRmuDb5fnXxEyqQ}{https://pan.baidu.com/s/1Ymq-5sPnRmuDb5fnXxEyqQ} (password: VolP).
-Computer experiment confirms our formula, but the performance is not ideal.
-We tried the matrix version, but Maple is pretty slow on matrix operations.
-We also tried to use list of monomials, but then we have to write procedures to deal with fractional powers.
-We do have a speed up, but not enough.
+We have made a Maple procedure implementing the ideas in Section \ref{sec:simpcone}, which can be downloaded from the following link \href{https://pan.baidu.com/s/1Ymq-5sPnRmuDb5fnXxEyqQ }{Simpcone} (password: VolP).
+Computer experiment confirms our formula, but the performance is bad.
+We turn to make a C++ procedure with good performance.

 The ideas in this paper may naturally extends for weighted Ehrhart quasi-polynomials, and hence may lead to applications to certain integral over polytopes.
 The ideas might apply to computing the highest coefficients of $L_\P(s)$.